mateusmandrade/hack-dbeaver-credentials/README.md

 # hack-dbeaver-credentials
-Set dbeaver credentials in a simple command
+Set DBEaver credentials in a simple command